Kuvempu: Early life and education

 Thirthahalli taluk (in present-day Shimoga district), where he was raised.
+He had two younger sisters, Danamma and Puttamma.
 Early in his childhood, Kuvempu was home-schooled by an appointed teacher from South Canara.
 He joined the Anglo-Vernacular school in Thirthahalli to continue his middle school education.
 Kuvempu's father died when he was only twelve.
 He finished his lower and secondary education in Kannada and English languages in Thirthahalli and moved to Mysore for further education at the Wesleyan High School.
 Thereafter, he pursued college studies at the Maharaja College of Mysore and graduated in 1929, majoring in Kannada.

 Family

 Kuvempu married Hemavathi on 30 April 1937.
 He was forced into enter marital life on this faculty out of Ramakrishna Mission.
-Kuvempu has two sons, Poornachandra Tejaswi and Kokilodaya Chaitra, and two daughter, Indukala and Tharini.
+Kuvempu had two sons, Poornachandra Tejaswi and Kokilodaya Chaitra, and two daughters, Indukala and Tharini.
 Tharini is married to K.Chidananda Gowda the former Vice-Chancellor of Kuvempu University.
 His home in Mysore is called Udayaravi.
 His son Poornachandra Tejaswi was a polymath, contributing significantly to Kannada literature, photography, calligraphy, digital imaging, social movements, and agriculture.

 Career

 Kuvempu began his academic career as a lecturer of Kannada language at the Maharaja's College in Mysore in 1929.
-He worked as an assistant professor in the Central college, Bangalore from 1936.
+He worked as an assistant professor in the Central college, Bengaluru from 1936.
 He re-joined Maharaja's college in Mysore in 1946 as a professor.
 He went on to become the principal of the Maharaja's college in 1955.
 In 1956 he was selected as the Vice-Chancellor of Mysore University where he served till retirement in 1960.
 He was the first graduate from Mysore University to rise to that position.